Functional model

 Application area - Portal crane for loading container ships

 One example is use in shipyards.
-Mounted on the crane bridge, the sensors precisely detect and monitor the crane position during loading of container ships and ensure the safety of people and equipment under extreme conditions.
+Mounted on the crane bridge, the sensors detect and monitor the precise crane position during loading of container ships and ensure the safety of people and equipment under extreme conditions.

 Sensor position